Jbardakos/PDF_Flatteneer/README.md

 Gratitude to the global community of developers and researchers, whose collaborative spirit and shared knowledge make such tools possible.

 ---

-This README aims to encapsulate the essence and functionality of your tool while reflecting the values and principles you uphold, Dr. Bardakos.